Gilbert Luis R. Centina III

-Gilbert Luis R. Centina III (May 19, 1947 – May 1, 2020) was a Filipino-American award-winning Roman Catholic poet who was the author of nine poetry books, two novels and a book of literary criticism.
-Respected for his poetry, his works have been anthologized in Philippine high school and college textbooks and published in the Philippines, Spain, Canada and the United States.
+Gilbert Luis Ramos Centina III, OSA (May 19, 1947 – May 1, 2020) was a Filipino-American Catholic priest and poet who authored nine poetry books, two novels and a book of literary criticism.
+He was a member of the Augustinians.

+His works have been anthologized in Philippine high school and college textbooks and published in the Philippines, Spain, Canada and the United States.
 Besides English, he also wrote in Spanish and in two Philippine languages, Hiligaynon and Tagalog.
 He received the Catholic Authors Award in 1996 from the Asian Catholic Publishers and the Archdiocese of Manila under Cardinal Jaime Sin.

-For his body of poetic work in Spanish which over the years "has become an anthroponymic treasure, memory of parishioners, companions and friends who give title to a fresco of earthly life, with its glories and miseries...," he was posthumously awarded the Premio José Rizal de las Letras Filipinas 2020.
+For his body of poetic work in Spanish, he was posthumously awarded the Premio José Rizal de las Letras Filipinas after his death in 2020.

+Biography

 Early life and education

 Born in La Carlota City on May 19, 1947, he was the second child of Luis T. Centina Jr., an educator, and Eva Gómez Ramos, a homemaker.
 He came from a family of artists, according to his biography in his official web site.
 His father, an educator, contributed articles to national magazines in the Philippines and authored a posthumously published book, Almost on the Carpet.
 One of his two younger sisters is a painter while two of his four brothers are poets.
 His artistic bent drew inspiration from a childhood surrounded with charcoal etchings by his maternal grandfather.

 After graduating from La Carlota High School, he attended a number of colleges in his freshman year in university, including La Consolacion College Bacolod in Bacolod City, University of Negros Occidental - Recoletos, also in the same city, and University of San Agustin in Iloilo City.

+Entering religious life

 In 1964, he entered the Augustinian Monastery in historic Intramuros, Manila and attended the University of Santo Tomas, the Philippines' royal and pontifical university.
 He graduated cum laude in each of his four ecclesiastical degrees from the University of Santo Tomas: BA classical, Ph.B., STB, and STL.

 He earned his MA in comparative literature at the University of the Philippines and completed the coursework toward a Ph.D. in comparative literature at another state university but left without completing his dissertation.